Skip to content

 I'd also take the red no-contact shirts that the quarterbacks and the kickers wear.
 I'd throw them in the trash.
 We don't discriminate on my football team.
 All lives matter.
 If you can't handle your contact, then I can't handle your contract.

-Satirical take mocking both football toughness culture and the 'All Lives Matter' slogan simultaneously
+Satirical take mocking both football toughness culture and the 'All Lives Matter' slogan simultaneously.

 Void

-Take Slip·Oct 22, 2015·Monologue
+Oct 22, 2015·Monologue

 PFT CommenterPFT Commenter